Atsika/checkpoint/README.md

   * fail : Url to redirect to when capatcha has failed (where bot go)
 * parameters : Required parameters in initial request.
 It those parameters are missing, the user will always be redirected to the fail url
 * decoy : Url displayed on the html page.
 This is just a decoy convenient for a social engineering aspect.

+> To start using reCAPTCHA, you need to [sign up for an API key pair](http://www.google.com/recaptcha/admin) for your site.
+The key pair consists of a site key and secret key.
+The site key is used to invoke reCAPTCHA service on your site or mobile application. - [Google's doc](https://developers.google.com/recaptcha/intro#recaptcha-overview)

 <details open>
     <summary>Here is an exemple of configuration file ⬇️</summary>